SamirAroudj/TSR/README.md

 - set EMBREE_INCLUDE_DIR (e.g.: C:/Dev/3rdParty/embree-2.16.1/include)
 - run configure
 - set BASE_PROJECT_BUILD_DIR to the build directory of BaseProject you want to use.
 This is usually what you have set for BaseProject via BASE_BUILD_OUTPUT_DIR, e.g.: SomePath/BaseProject/Build.
 The option simply allows choosing specialized builds of BaseProject for different target architectures while refering to only one BaseProject root directory via BASE_PROJECT_DIR.)
+- keep the option PCS_REFINEMENT off (unfinished and not working feature)
 - set the remaining BASE_someName thingies as described in https://github.com/SamirAroudj/BaseProject/
 - run generate
 - have fun building the code with a toolchain of your liking! (e.g. visual studio and SomePath/TSR/SurfaceReconstruction/Build/SurfaceReconstruction.sln)